xocaid/techtonica-assignments/Week3_PersonalPortfolio/README.md

 4. Right-click on the `profile.html` file and select <i>Open with Live Server</i> from the context menu.

 The project will open in your default web browser, allowing you to interact with the live version.

+---
+### Note
+The current content is placeholder text, you can customize the portfolio by replacing the placeholders with your own information and showcasing your real projects.